Away with the average

 How online entrepreneurship creates a unique advantage for job seekers

-Do you want to get ahead of the pack?
+Do you want to get ahead of the pack in life, career, and business?

-The secret is in online entrepreneurship, personal branding and building relationships with others.
+The secret is in online entrepreneurship, storytelling and building relationships with others.
 The three go together.

 I discovered it early in life.
 I lived in Poland until the age of 24.
-I moved to New York 10 years ago, where I have led several lives: construction worker, scaffold operator, waiter, office manager, digital marketer, Internet entrepreneur, trainer, professional speaker, professor and executive.
+I moved to New York 10 years ago, where I have led several lives: construction worker, scaffold operator, waiter, office manager,marketer, Internet entrepreneur, professional speaker, NYU professor, author, and — eventually — a laptop entrepreneur.
 In that order.

 I love to help others achieve success.

-For the past ten years I have employed various Internet marketing strategies to achieve unprecedented growth for Fortune 500 brands, such as Apple, Dell, and Western Union, start-ups and individuals.
-I also have built multiple businesses generating passive income and various websites, including SearchDecoder.com, a place for growth hacking, SEO, and entrepreneurial ideas.
+For the past ten years I have employed various Web strategies to achieve unprecedented growth for Fortune 500 brands, such as Apple, start-ups and entrepreneurs.

 Visit MatthewCapala.com to learn more about the author.